 No. 10 Iowa beats No. 16 Northwestern 87-72 in Big Ten game

-IOWA CITY, Iowa (AP) -- Jordan Bohannon scored 24 points, CJ Fredrick added 19 and Luka Garza finished with 18 as No. 10 Iowa defeated No. 16 Northwestern 87-72 on Tuesday night.
+IOWA CITY, Iowa — Jordan Bohannon scored 24 points, CJ Fredrick added 19 and Luka Garza finished with 18 as No. 10 Iowa defeated No. 16 Northwestern 87-72 on Tuesday night.

 The Hawkeyes (8-2, 2-1 Big Ten) won their eighth consecutive home game against a ranked opponent.